 Growing up in high school, I remember just about every one of my friends having a nickname, and whenever someone calls me DTarv, it reminds me of my senior year.

 You can do the same thing in your remote office.
 Giving every member of the team a personal nickname can help bond the members together and gives everyone something they will remember even after the project is over.
-For more on how to pick the best nicknames, check out Nicknames: A Simple Team-Building Idea.

 4. Conduct Live Humorous Polls Remotely